 Another study looked at the effects of several probiotic strains on human mast cells in a laboratory setting.
-Researchers were able to “turn down the dial” on the immune response and minimise histamine release, especially with two strains of Lactobacillus rhamnosus (19).
+Researchers were able to “turn down the dial” on the immune response and minimize histamine release, especially with two strains of Lactobacillus rhamnosus (19).

 It seems that if probiotics were to help, they would be most useful in preventing allergic reactions rather than treating symptoms of histamine intolerance.
 Nevertheless, if you want to try some just be careful about what strains you use.
 Some strains of Lactobacillus have been shown to increase histamine content, while other strains decrease it (20, 21).

 Just note that we don’t know the optimal dosage for this condition, nor the long-term side effects (if any), so always consult with your doctor first.